Breaking Cat News by Georgia Dunn for February 26, 2021

 49. White rose of york jpeg

-Alicelth Premium Member about 3 years ago
+Alicelth Premium Member over 3 years ago

 I haven’t read the Little House books hope to soon.
 I did get a complete set of the books and sent them to sister in law to read to nieces.
 However, sister in law decided not to because she thought that whatever references there were to wearing animal fur, killing animals for food, etc would be too traumatic for them.
 8X